LiskHQ/lisk-docs/docs/governance/delegation.md

 - Act in the best interest of the token holders whom they represent
 - Be active in the decision-making process of the DAO, this means specifically:
   - Vote on proposals

+Excellent delegates will do even more than that, for example:

 - Create proposals
-  - Give feedback on other draft proposals
+- Give feedback on draft proposals
+- Engage activly with the Lisk community online and/or offline

 ## Benefits of being a delegate